AndrewRedican/structura/README.md

 ### Professional Collaboration And Advanced Features

-If you are interested in a more advanced version of Structura with full commercial licensing, algorithm versioning, or AI-integration for self-enhancement or automated unit tests, please reach out to the author.
+For a more advanced version of Structura with full commercial licensing, algorithm versioning, or AI integration for self-enhancement or automated unit tests, please reach out to the author.

 - **Email**: [andrew.redican.mejia@gmail.com](mailto:andrew.redican.mejia@gmail.com)
 - **LinkedIn**: [Andrew Redican](https://www.linkedin.com/in/andrewredican/)